-The security picture is uncertain following recent political protests.
+Public gatherings and demonstrations can quickly turn violent in the DRC.
 On 19 and 20 September 2016 violence relating to political protests in Kinshasa led to dozens of fatalities, closure of local and international schools, cancellation of some flights and restricted access around the city, including to the airport.

 You should avoid travelling around Kinshasa and other large cities on and around days of planned protests, including to and from N’djili airport.
 In particular, you should avoid areas where demonstrations may take place, including official buildings such as the parliament and the offices of the electoral commission.
 If a demonstration or disturbance takes place, leave quickly and don’t attempt to watch or photograph it.